-The Step2Play slide is a fun choice for toddlers but it requires supervision because, honestly, the sides at the top are a bit too short for my comfort!
-That’s okay, though, because LG is obsessed with climbing up slides so I have to watch her constantly, anyway.
+The Step2Play slide is a fun choice for toddlers but it requires supervision for young toddlers because, honestly, the sides at the top are a bit too short for my comfort!
+That's okay, though, because LG is obsessed with climbing up slides so I have to watch her constantly, anyway.

 - Durable compact plastic slide will have the children playing all day

 - slide easily folds up for transportation and storage